Melanie Schilling // Specialist in human behaviour and performance

 As a speaker, Mel educates and entertains with her unique combination of science-backed research, light-hearted story-telling and interactive audience participation.
-She has graced the stage for organisations such as Business Chicks and Financial Executive Women, and earned her sea legs as she wobbled her way through a 5-part speaking series, The Thrive Series, onboard P&O Cruises.
+She has graced the stage for organisations such as Business Chicks, Financial Executive Women, What Women Want, and earned her sea legs as she wobbled her way through a 5-part speaking series, The Thrive Series, onboard P&O Cruises.

 This is where I get to share a little of my life with you (without all the professional speak).